Help us match you with local pros in your area

 In Texas, HVAC contractors must be licensed by the Texas Department of Licensing and Regulation.
 Contractors must have at least four years of experience in the past six years and must provide proof of insurance.
 An individual can also be a registered technician, which has no experience requirements, or a certified technician, which requires two years of experience.
 Registered and certified technicians must both be supervised by a licensed contractor.
 Reviewing feedback on the Better Business Bureau (BBB), Yelp, Google Reviews, and similar sites can assist your decision as well.
 Choose a company with stellar reviews and reports of positive customer experiences.

-You should have your HVAC system inspected about twice yearly.
-After the inspection, your technician will tell you what services are required.
-You should also schedule an inspection if you notice new issues such as unusual smells, strange noises, or leaks.
-If your home has ductwork, you should have it inspected every few years.
+You should have your HVAC system inspected twice a year.
+Following an inspection, your technician will tell you what services are required.
+You should also call a technician if you notice new issues such as leaks, strange noises, or unusual smells.
+If your system has ductwork, you should have it inspected every few years.

 You can save energy during the summer by reducing the amount of power your HVAC system uses to keep your home cool.
-Keep your thermostat temperature as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
-Keep your roof in good shape and seal any leaks around your doors and windows to avoid letting cool air escape.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any window or door leaks to avoid letting cool air escape.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you'll need between 2.5 and 5 tons of air conditioning capacity.
 In Mesquite, you'll probably want to purchase a unit on the higher end of this range.
-For homes over 1,000 square feet, central air will be more effective than window units for cooling.
+If your home is larger than 1,000 square feet, central air will be more effective for cooling than window units.

 For a 2,000-square-foot home, you should also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).
 In Mesquite, you may be able to make do with a lower-capacity furnace.